JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 Interval questions can be tricky to those who have not tried them before because of the sheer number of cases to consider when they overlap.

-Do clarify with the interviewer whether `[1, 2]` and `[2, 3]` are considered overlapping intervals as it affects how you will write your equality checks.
+==Do clarify with the interviewer whether `[1, 2]` and `[2, 3]` are considered overlapping intervals as it affects how you will write your equality checks.==

-A common routine for interval questions is to sort the array of intervals by each interval's starting value.
+==A common routine for interval questions is to sort the array of intervals by each interval's starting value.==

 Be familiar with writing code to check if two intervals overlap and merging two overlapping intervals: